Fire-Ferret44/cs50-final/docs/thought-journal.md

 3. yes!
 Work on changing this and then carry on working from there

 Dive back in and get to grips with concepts again after break.
 Let's get things done!

+Notes re: re-organisation:
+-models folder: class definitions etc? (-> this name will be confusing when there are different schedule models) -type folder: type definitions? are the two folders above overlapping?
+-I like load_inputs and load_metadata as names tbc...